-In October 2016, the FASB issued ASU 2016-17, Consolidation (Topic 810): Interests Held through Related Parties That Are under Common Control ("ASU 2016-17").
+Recent Accounting Pronouncements-In October 2016, the FASB issued ASU 2016-17, Consolidation (Topic 810): Interests Held through Related Parties That Are under Common Control ("ASU 2016-17").
 ASU 2016-17 amends the consolidation guidance on how a reporting entity that is the single decision maker of a VIE should treat indirect interests in the entity held through related parties that are under common control with the reporting entity when determining whether it is the primary beneficiary of that VIE.
-Under the amendments, a single decision maker is not required to consider indirect interests held through related parties that are under common control with the single decision maker is required to include those interests on a proportionate basis consistent with indirect interests held through other related parties.
-ASU 2016-17 will be effective for fiscal years beginning after December 15, 2016, and interim periods within those fiscal years.
+Under the amendments, a single decision maker is not required to consider indirect interests held through related parties that are under common control with the single decision maker to be the equivalent of direct interests in their entirety.
+Instead, a single decision maker is required to include those interests on a proportionate basis consistent with indirect interests held through other related parties.
+ASU 2016-17 is effective for fiscal years beginning after December 15, 2016, and interim periods within those fiscal years.
 Early adoption is permitted, including adoption in an interim period.
 The Company adopted ASU 2016-17 as of January 1, 2017 and the adoption of this guidance did not have a material impact on the Company's consolidated financial statements.

-In January 2017, the FASB issued ASU 2017-01, Business Combinations (Topic 805)("ASU 2017-01").
+In January 2017, the FASB issued ASU 2017-01, Business Combinations (Topic 805) ("ASU 2017-01").
 ASU 2017-01 clarifying the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of businesses or assets.
-ASU 2017-01 will be effective for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
+ASU 2017-01 is effective for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 Early adoption is permitted.
 The Company adopted ASU 2017-01 as of January 1, 2017 and the adoption of this guidance did not have a material impact on the Company's consolidated financial statements.